cnwutianhao/memory-free/README.md

-# memory-free
+# Memory Free

+### Description
-Memory Free is a cross-platform utility that facilitates efficient memory management on Windows, Linux, and macOS operating systems.
-This repository provides a set of tools and resources to help developers implement memory release functionality within their applications.
+Memory Free is a standalone application designed to facilitate efficient memory management and memory release on Windows, Linux, and macOS operating systems.
+This repository provides the complete source code and resources necessary to build and run the Memory Free application.